Combat Sports Authority

 It outlines the conditions under which combatants can compete and events can be staged via the permit system for combat sport contests in NSW.

-The Minister for Sport and Recreation, The Hon Stuart Ayres MP is the Minister responsible for the legislation.
+The Acting Minister for Sport, The Hon Dr Geoff Lee is responsible for the legislation.

 Sport and Recreation provides administrative services to the Combat Sports Authority through the Combat Sport Unit.